mrsonne/hubit/README.md

     input:
         - name: part_name
           path: cars[IDX_CAR].parts[:@IDX_PART].name
+        - name: part_counts
+          path: cars[IDX_CAR].parts[:@IDX_PART].count
 ```

 ### Index specifiers
-`hubit` infers indices based on the input data and the index specifiers for the binding paths in the `consumes.input` sections.
+`hubit` infers indices based on the input data and the index specifiers for the binding paths in the `consumes.input` section.
 Therefore, index identifiers used in binding paths in the `consumes.results` and `provides` sections should always be defined in binding paths in the `consumes.input` sections.

 Note that only binding paths that are consumed can contain index specifiers with the prefix `:@`.
 Binding paths for provided attributes, on the other hand, should always represent a specific location i.e. can only contain pure index identifiers.
 For this reason the binding below is invalid